untoldwind/kerbal-env/README.md

 This will retrieve the sources from the repository (usually github) and invoke "nuget" and "msbuild the way they should be invoked (or at least in a way that produce a result).

+After some messup I decided to ignore msbuild and invoke csc directly.
+This might be more cumbersome, but allows much better control over what is linked with what.

 ## install-mod

 Either use the "--all" switch or give the name of the mod to install.

 This will copy the files to the GameData folder.

+# Reasons why to prefer this over CKAN

+As a games/Mod-User ... probably none at all.